scds/text-analysis-3/tmpython.md

     # Import external libraries: pyLDA for vis
     import pyLDAvis
-    import pyLDAvis.gensim_models as gensimvis`
+    import pyLDAvis.gensim_models as gensimvis

 You will note in the code above there is the option of working with texts in languages other than English.

+If you have not saved the script yet, go ahead and do so.
+Make a note of where you are saving the script, because you will as described below.

 <hr />

 ## **3.** Read the files containing the text data
-Our next step is to load our text files in a manner that they can be used.
+Our next step is to load our text files in a manner that they can be used; i.e. storing them in a list data structure in Python.
 We will employ the [`glob` library](https://docs.python.org/3/library/glob.html) we imported in the previous step.
+The `glob` library allows us to grab the contents of a directory using pattern matching.

+In order to use the lines of code below, you will need to create a new directory (folder) in the folder that contains the python script you are creating called "corpus" and copy your text files to it.
+For the lines of code below to run, the files must end with the `.txt` file extension - a commonly used file format in text analysis.
+Alternatively, you can replace `'/*.txt'` below with `'/*.doc'` or `'/*.docx'` but all your text files must have the same file extension.
+The script will also work with a single text file in the "corpus" folder.

-   `# Read files from directory and create list from contents
+    # Read files from directory and create list from contents
     file_list = glob.glob('./corpus' + '/*.txt') # directory containing text (.txt) files

     texts = []